 The impact of an intervention is in its ability to present and create a “crisis” in the addicted person’s life to a point where the person sees treatment as the only option.
 If the person chooses not to engage, then some significant consequences go into effect; in general, the participants withdraw their support until the person seeks help.
 This is not punishment but an attempt to protect themselves from the abusive behavior that an addicted person engages in on a regular basis.
 The family cannot control the drug or alcohol use.
 They can, however, control their own response to its use.

 The primary goal of any intervention is to motivate the person to seek immediate treatment.
 There are many reasons for attempting the intervention even if the person doesn’t engage in treatment.

 - The enabling system is destroyed and the addict will find it difficult continuing without their chief enablers.

-- Family/friends receive drug/alcohol education so they can better deal with addiction in the future.
+- Family and friends receive drug and alcohol education so they can better deal with addiction in the future.

 - Participants are informed of locally available resources.

 - The conspiracy of silence is broken.
 Secrets are exposed.

 - The family is connected to various support groups (for example, A.A. and Al-Anon).
 They learn about addiction and the recovery process.